-In 2008, Goran Jeras, one of the lead developers of Ebanka, was working in The Netherlands, helping big banks and financial institutions improve their risk-assessment methodologies in the midst of the financial crash.
+In 2008, Goran Jeras was working in The Netherlands, helping big banks and financial institutions improve their risk-assessment methodologies in the midst of the financial crash.
 It was then that Jeras realized how unsustainable the mainstream financial sector is today – not only financially, but socially and ecologically as well.
 At the same time, he saw clearly the ethical problems inherent in a system driven entirely by profit – in which the needs of human beings and the planet count for nothing.

-So he returned to his home country of Croatia and, together with some friends in the Croatian banking world, founded Ebanka, an “ethical development bank” entirely owned and democratically governed by its own members.
+So he returned to his home country of Croatia and, together with some friends in the Croatian banking world, founded the Cooperative for Ethical Financing (Zadruga za Etično Financiranje, ZEF) an “ethical development bank” entirely owned and democratically governed by its own members.

-Similarly, Ebanka’s loans to individuals are only given to satisfy basic human needs – like education, health and housing, or to resolve social problems caused by past loans– not to buy unnecessary material goods.
-Ebanka also does strict due diligence before investing in projects and businesses: loans not only need to be financially viable, but beneficial to society and the environment.
+Similarly, loans to individuals are only given to satisfy basic human needs – like education, health and housing, or to resolve social problems caused by past loans – not to buy unnecessary material goods.
+ZEF also does strict due diligence before investing in projects and businesses: loans not only need to be financially viable, but beneficial to society and the environment.
 Jeras compares their system to crowdfunding, because the loans are given without interest, and investors (co-op members) even have some say about which projects their money goes to.
-The projects essentially become joint ventures between the borrower and Ebanka’s members, and no one profits except new environmentally and socially conscious businesses and ideas.
+The projects essentially become joint ventures between the borrower and the members, and no one profits except new environmentally and socially conscious businesses and ideas.

 To learn more, read this interview by Adam Simpson and Sarah McKinley published by the Next System Project: http://www.thenextsystem.org/cooperative-banking-in-croatia/ (Jeras’ quotes come from here).